GeoMOER/moer-mpg-geoai/docs/units/_unit04/unit04-03_assignment_4_1.md

 1. upload your project outline to ILIAS until 12 January 2025 23:59 as one pdf file, and
 1. present your outline in the session on 15 January 2025.

-Again put your outline in an ´Rmarkdown´ file and compile it to a PDF document for upload on ILIAS.
+Again put your outline in a PDF document for upload on ILIAS.

 {% endcapture %}
 <div class="notice--success">